 My scepticism was gone.
 This was one refined drink that deserved the reputation and the price tag.

-That’s when the DIY cocktail journey started
+That’s when my DIY cocktail journey started

 The next day, I headed to my local grocery store and stocked up on everything I would need to recreate the elixir: top-quality ingredients, a pestle, a juicer.
 Two hours and many attempts later, I was still not happy with the result.
 I could have sworn that I was following the same steps, but somehow the mixologist’s creation was simply better than mine.